-HSC Section 34176(e) requires that all real properties acquired by the Agency prior to February 1, 2012 and transferred to the Housing Authority be developed for affordable housing purposes or disposed of within five years from the date DOF approved the HAT, or August 1, 2018.
-However, the law allows for a five-year extension via adoption of a resolution - The Housing Authority will be adopting a resolution to allow for a five-year extension.
+HSC Section 33334.16 requires that all real properties acquired by the Agency prior to February 1, 2012 and transferred to the Housing Authority be developed for affordable housing purposes or disposed of within five years from the date DOF approved the HAT, or August 1, 2018.
+However, the law allows for a five-year extension via adoption of a resolution - The Housing Authority adopted a resolution allowing for a five-year extension.
 With the extension, the Housing Authority would have to sell or develop the remaining properties by August 1, 2023.